popcron/sheets/README.md

 ```

 ## FAQ
-- How do I add this to my unity project?
+- **How do I add this to my unity project?**
 Download the dll file from the releases, and place it in your Plugins folder.
-- What namespace is it under?
+- **What namespace is it under?**
  Popcron.Sheets
+- **I got some forbidden exception**
+Ensure that your API key works, and that your spread sheet is accessible publicly.
-- Is it rows then columns, or columns then rows?
+- **Is it rows then columns, or columns then rows?**
 No.
-- Is there XML documentation?
+- **Is there XML documentation?**
  Yes.
-- Does the BatchUpdate method work?
+- **Does the BatchUpdate method work?**
  Untested, I don't know.
-- What about the Create method?
+- **What about the Create method?**
  Untested.
-- What works?
+- **What works?**
  The Get method, and most of the high level and low level api.
-- GetRaw doesn't return any grid data!!
+- **GetRaw doesn't return any grid data!!**
  Use the hidden `includeGridData` parameter.
-- I'm using the low level API and I don't know what X does?
+- **I'm using the low level API and I don't know what X does?**
 Look at the Google Sheets API, because neither do I.
+- **Can I send pull requests?**
+Sure.
+- **I got an error**
+Send me the steps to reproduce it and I'll fix it.